 - Preventive care – spraying Bordeaux mixture helps to effectively reduce risks.

-This is performed starting in September, and must be renewed three times for a month and a half (every two weeks).
+Start applying this in September.
+Renew it three times for a month and a half (every two weeks).

 In spring, spray once or twice starting in March, again with a fortnight between sprayings.